radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 - Account expiration.

-For details on password policy properties, see the RadiantOne System Administration Guide.
+For details on password policy properties, see: [Password Policies](../configuration/security/password-policies)

 ### Assign Appropriate Personnel to Delegated Administration Roles

 There are eight default delegated administration groups/roles available for managing the RadiantOne configuration.
-Only members of these groups can login to the Main Control Panel.
+Only members of these groups can log into the Control Panel.

-The eight groups used for delegated administration are Directory Administrator, Namespace Administrator, Operator, Schema Administrator, ACI Administrator, ICS Administrator, ICS Operator, and one role for Read Only access.
-To add or remove members, log into the Main Control Panel as the super user and click on the Directory Browser tab.
-Navigate below ou=globalgroups,cn=config node to locate all of the groups.
-Select the group you want to manage and click the Manage Group button.
-From here you can remove users from groups and search for new users (located anywhere in the RadiantOne namespace) to add to groups.
-For complete configuration steps, see the RadiantOne System Administration Guide.
+The eight default groups used for delegated administration are Directory Administrator, Namespace Administrator, Operator, Schema Administrator, ACI Administrator, ICS Administrator, ICS Operator, and one role for Read Only access.
+To add or remove members, see: [Assigning Users to Roles](../introduction/control-panel-overview/#assigning-users-to-roles)

 It is recommended that only users required to configure and administer RadiantOne get assigned to these groups.

 ### Leverage Corporate Identity Provider and Strong Authentication Practices to Login to the Control Panel

-Log into the Control Panel using strong authentication methods like MFA and/or PIV Card/Certificate as an alternative to using username and password.
-For details on this configuration, please see the RadiantOne System Administration Guide.
+Log into the Control Panel using an OIDC token as an alternative to using username and password.
+The OIDC token provider can support strong authentication methods.
+Any method supported by the Identity Provider can be used for authentication.
+For details on this configuration, please see: [OIDC Token Authentication](../introduction/control-panel-overview/#oidc-token)